yigithakverdi/p4-mobile-network/README.md

-# Project Title: SDN and P4 Integrated Mobile Network Simulation
+# SDN and P4 Integrated Mobile Network Simulation
 This repository hosts an advanced network simulation project that integrates Software-Defined Networking (SDN) and P4 programmable switches to create a realistic mobile network environment.
 It combines a SDN-controlled mobile network simulation with a P4-based distributed consensus mechanism.
 The project utilizes Kathara for network device simulation and implements custom P4 programs and SDN controller applications.

 ## Table of Contents